Pizza Dough Sticking? 5 Ways to Master Your Launch

 All-Purpose/Bread Flour

 Regular all-purpose flour or bread flour can certainly be used, and they are readily available.
 However, they are finer than semolina or rice flour and absorb moisture more quickly from the dough.
 This means you need to work very fast once the dough is on the peel to prevent it from bonding.
 If left too long, regular flour can become pasty and cause sticking.
-Additionally, in very hot Pizza Ovens (above 500°F or 260°C), regular flour is more prone to burning, leading to an unpleasant taste and appearance.
+In very hot pizza ovens (above 500°F or 260°C), regular flour is more prone to burning, leading to an unpleasant taste and appearance.

 Why to AVOID Cornmeal